 “Vienna is boring,” is something I often hear from Budapest friends.
 All the prosperity leaves little room for a bit of irreverence, they say.
 Too much melange, too little espresso, if you will.
 I like to point them to Cafe Kafka to prove this isn’t so.
 Opened in 2001, this edgy, alternative bar draws many art students who would seamlessly blend into Budapest’s bohemian scene (ironically, Kafka is just steps away from Mariahilfer Straße, the main shopping street).
-No matter whether you come here at 11 am or 11 pm, it’s filled to capacity.
+No matter whether you come here at 11 am or 11 pm, the place is filled to capacity.

 Vintage film posters decorate the worn walls and vintage too is the wood-burning stove that provides heating in the cool months.
 Laptops are permitted and there’s wifi and electric outlets if you’re thinking of lingering.
 A few of the servers have serious attitude problems, but don't let them spoil the fun.